I'm leading a multi-phase design effort to improve access to and use of high performance computing environments.

 Students learn to analyze data and tell stories using visualization and illustration.

 I advise graduate digital media students concentrating in interaction design on their research and demonstration projects (over 35 to date!).

 Shown: Memory Box by Tia Thompson

-My co-author and I have presented professional workshops based on the principles in the book at the International UXPA conference and to Boston CHI.
+Debby and I ran workshops based on the principles in the book at the International UXPA conference and Boston CHI.

 This poster explains why and how we applied the persona creation process to installations of the Dataverse open source repository software.
 Presented at the Information Architecture 2021 conference.